 - Live Store (live/production environment): the store that is on your domain, customer-facing, and taking orders.

 - Staging Store (staging/testing environment): a clone of your store in a separate environment, isolated from your live store.
-It is on a separate staging subdomain and customers do not have access to it.
+It is on a separate staging subdomain, and customers or search engines do not have access to it.

 The staging environment is a perfect copy which means however the store behaves on staging, it will behave the same on the live environment.